Project

 Actions #1

-Updated by hosode over 8 years ago
+Updated by hosode almost 9 years ago

 Drawing the graphics involves all sorts of scaling and cacheing and the IR setting is right in the middle of everything.